Table of Contents

 I’d advise caution with your speed during this stretch as some of the bends can come upon you quite quickly and if you make a mistake, you could easily be thrown off the mountain!

-In general, the road is quite with regards to traffic, but vehicles do use the route, so be prepared.
+In general, the road is quiet with regard to traffic, but vehicles do use the route, so be prepared.

 In my opinion, the best time of year to tackle this is around March to June, as the climate at this time of year will make things much easier.